 Chauvet Hurricane Haze 2 (haze machine)

 Exploration into mobile interface: This was inspired by my experiences of being abroad for long periods of time and finding that what was most comforting was essentially familiar background noise.
-I also found influence from friends of mine who have expatiated and often have little collections of seemingly benign bits of culture or entertainment from home which them can kind of mentally retreat into when necessary.
+I also found influence from friends of mine who have expatriated and often have little collections of seemingly benign bits of culture or entertainment from home which they can mentally retreat into when necessary.

 This app is designed to allow people to listen to, create, and share field recordings (audio recordings of ambient environments) at an amateur level.

 Colors: The Legislative Explorer website is "A one of a kind interactive visualization that allows anyone to explore actual patterns of lawmaking in Congress."
 I worked on this as part of the Schema design team and was responsible for setting the color system for the timeline section.
 I had to come up with a set of 21 distinct colors that could be layered next to each other in any order and be visually distinct, cohesive, and pleasant to look at.

 This can be found here: